grafana/quickpizza/README.md

 docker plugin install grafana/loki-docker-driver:2.9.1 --alias loki --grant-all-permissions
 ```

-> Note that Docker plugins are not supported on Windows.
-For Windows, you'll need to remove the `services/quickpizza/logging` section from the `docker-compose-*.yaml` files, and logs won't be collected.
+> Note that Docker plugins are not supported on Windows, meaning QuickPizza logs won't be sent to Loki with the Docker Compose setup.
+When executing `docker compose up` on Windows, either pass the env. variable: `LOGGING_DRIVER=none`, or remove the `services/quickpizza/logging` section from the `docker-compose-*.yaml` files.

 ### Local Setup